awsdocs/aws-cdk-guide/v2/hello_world.md

 ## Modifying the app<a name="hello_world_tutorial_modify"></a>

 The AWS CDK can update your deployed resources after you modify your app\.
-Let's change our bucket so it can be automatically deleted when we delete the stack, which involves changing its `RemovalPolicy`\.
-Also, because AWS CloudFormation won't delete Amazon S3 buckets that contain any objects, we'll ask the AWS CDK to delete the objects from our bucket before destroying the bucket, via the `autoDeleteObjects` property\.
+Let's change the bucket so it can be automatically deleted when deleting the stack\.
+This involves changing the bucket's `RemovalPolicy`\.
+Also, use the `autoDeleteObjects` property to ask the AWS CDK to delete the objects from the bucket before destroying it\. \(AWS CloudFormation doesn't delete S3 buckets that contain any objects\.\)

 ------
 #### [ TypeScript ]